kubesphere-retired/docs.kubesphere.io/content/advanced-v1.0/en/platform-management/role-management.md

 ## Prerequisites

-You need an account for the cluster-admin role, and sign in KubeSphere.
+You need an account for the `cluster-admin` role, then sign in KubeSphere.

 ## Create roles